 - If you are an employee, I think it's worth your time to start building basic mental models around what communication channel should be used at a given time.
 In some ways, I think this is a digital form of "emotional intelligence."

-If you have thoughts/feedback, feel free to yell at me on Twitter.
-Just remember, the medium is the message.
+If you have thoughts/feedback, feel free to drop us a note on Twitter.